ND-SaNDwichLAB/deployable-fullstack-starter/README.md

 - Minimal Flask backend (served by Gunicorn, HTTP)
 - Minimal docker-compose for fullstack deployment

+The app is currently deployed on the GCP VM named `deployable-starter`, accessed via the domain `http://mystarter.nztang.com` or `http://136.116.220.221` (the VM may be shut down at any time).

 ## Important Files

 - `frontend/Dockerfile`: Builds the Vite app using Node, then serves the static files using `nginx:alpine`.